GiulianoPalazzi/giulianopalazzi.github.io/index.md

 * personal hall of fame
 * what I want to learn section
 * language learning section
+* Add search
+	* Add local subject search
+	* Add uni wide search
+	* Add later on to other sections of the site search

 ### Small features
 * File and Code line counter of this site on the main page